egglestn/TimeTracker/README.md

 Investment projects are timeboxed so the code and UI may not be pretty: the primary intention is to learn quickly.

-TimeTracker is JSON-only server, intended for use with a separate UI client, so it won't look like much on its own!
+TimeTracker is JSON-only server, intended for use with a separate UI client, so it won't look like much on its own - curl experts are welcome to browse